Beat the Price Increases and Save Money on Electricity in 2026

 Did You Know?

-Dublin has emerged as the largest data centre cluster in Europe, surpassing other major tech hubs like Frankfurt, London, Amsterdam, and Paris.
+Dublin has emerged as the largest data centre cluster in Europe, surpassing traditional hubs like London, Amsterdam, and Frankfurt.

 Are the Government Regulating Data Centres in Ireland?